100 Fun Facts About Iceland, Icelanders, and Icelandic Culture

 • In Iceland, there is a naming committee that issues a list of approved baby names.

-• The latest volcanic eruption in Iceland happened in Fagradalsfjall Mountain in September 2021.
+• The latest volcanic eruption in Iceland happened near Sýlingarfell, near the town of Grindavík, in 2024.

 • Iceland is known for its dramatic landscapes, including black sand beaches, lava fields, ice caves, and geysers.